Privacy

 • visits to our restaurants, where recorded using digital technology (e.g. video recordings); and

-• activity related to how you use our online services or in-restaurant technology, such as the pages you visit on our websites or in our mobile apps.
+• activity related to how you use our online services or in-restaurant technology, such as the pages you visit on our online services.

-Our online services and in-restaurant technology may collect information about the exact location of your mobile device or computer using geolocation and technology such as GPS, Wi-Fi, Bluetooth, or cell tower proximity.
+Our online services and in-restaurant technology may collect information about the location of your mobile device or computer using geolocation and technology such as GPS, Wi-Fi, Bluetooth, or cell tower proximity.
 For most mobile devices and computer systems, you can disable the collection of this information by using the device or web-browser settings.
-If you have any questions about how to prevent us from collecting exact information about your location, we recommend you contact your mobile-device service provider, the device manufacturer, or your web-browser provider.
+If you have any questions about how to prevent us from collecting information about your location at a device level, we recommend you contact your mobile-device service provider, the device manufacturer, or your web-browser provider.
 Some online services and in-restaurant technology may not work properly without information about your location.

-We may collect information about you from our business partners and vendors (e.g., food delivery platforms, data providers, or payment processors) or from public sources (e.g., your public social media posts).
+We may collect information about you from the McDonald’s Family.
+The McDonald’s Family consists of McDonald’s Corporation and McDonald’s Global Markets LLC, and their affiliates, and subsidiaries (“McDonald’s Entities”), and franchisees of McDonald’s Entities, business partners, and vendors (e.g., food delivery platforms, data providers, or payment processors) or from public sources (e.g., your public social media posts).

 Back to Top